 Can a podcast be hosted by just one person?

-What are some tips on how to do a podcast by yourself?
+What are some tips on how to record a solo podcast episode?

 Prepare an outline before every recording session.
 Use the hybrid scripting approach: write the intro and outro word-for-word, outline the body.
 Record in a quiet, acoustically treated space.
-Batch record two to four episodes per session.
-Treat recording like a scheduled client commitment.
 Delegate editing and show notes to recover time you’d otherwise spend on production work that doesn’t require your expertise.

 What equipment do I need for a solo podcast?

-The minimum viable setup is a dynamic USB microphone (the Audio-Technica ATR2100x or Samson Q2U are both solid starting points at around $100), wired headphones, and free recording software like Audacity or GarageBand.
+The minimum viable setup is a dynamic USB microphone, wired headphones, and free recording software like Audacity or GarageBand.
 You can start without an audio interface, acoustic panels, or dedicated editing software.
 Add those when the show has proven its value to the firm.

 How long should a solo podcast episode be?

-Fifteen to 25 minutes is the right range for a one-person podcast without a co-host or guests targeting a professional or B2B audience.
+15 to 25 minutes is the right range for a one-person podcast without a co-host or guests targeting a professional or B2B audience.
 That length is long enough to develop a substantive argument and short enough to retain listeners between meetings or during a commute.
-Going beyond 30 minutes requires a tight structure and a topic that genuinely warrants the time.
+Going beyond 30 minutes requires keeping to a tight structure and a complex topic that genuinely warrants the time.

 How do I keep from running out of solo podcast ideas?

 Plan 10 to 12 episodes before you record the first one, all mapped to a single content pillar.
 Source ongoing topics from client FAQs, recorded sales calls, and recurring questions from prospects.
 Batch your planning in a single monthly session, so you always have a backlog.
-A thin topic pipeline is almost never the real bottleneck.
-Consistency in production is what determines whether a show survives past the first year.
+A thin topic pipeline is not an impossible bottleneck to solve with the right structure and planning.
+Consistency in production is actually the bigger determinant in whether a show survives past the first year.

 How do I avoid burnout as a solo podcaster?

-Set a sustainable publishing cadence, biweekly rather than weekly if you’re also running a business.
+Set a sustainable publishing cadence; biweekly rather than weekly is advisable if you’re also running a business.
 Batch record episodes to reduce the number of production days you need per month.
 Delegate editing and show notes.
 Treat recording sessions as scheduled professional time.
 Burnout in solo podcasting comes from inconsistent systems, and the fix is a production workflow you can sustain for years.